Wisdom Amey: Career

 Amey is a youth product of Bassano Virtus and Vicenza Virtus, before moving to the youth academy of Bologna in 2019.
 He made his professional debut with Bologna in a 2–0 Serie A loss to Genoa on 12 May 2021, coming on as a late substitute in the 89th minute.
-At the age of 15 years and 274 days, Amey became the youngest debutant in Serie A history.
+At the age of 15 years and 274 days, Amey became the youngest debutant in Serie A history, a record then beaten by Francesco Camarda in 2023.

+On 15 July 2025, Amey joined Pianese in Serie C on loan.

 International career

-Amey was born in Italy in 2005 to a Togolese father and Nigerian mother, being, thus, eligible for all of these 3 countries' nationa football teams.
+Amey was born in Italy in 2005 to a Togolese father and Nigerian mother, being, thus, eligible for all of these 3 countries' national football teams.
 On 17 March 2023 he accepted the call from Togo Under-23 but was not able to debut due to an injury.

+On 5 October 2023, after obtaining Italian citizenship on his 18th birthday, Amey accepted a call-up from the Italian U-19 team.